Udit8348/Hard-Copy/README.md

 </details>

 ### Why are some files missing?
 The script is designed to work with a wide variety of projects.
-However it is unrealistic to design it so that it works with *any* project structure.
+However it is unrealistic to design it for *any* project structure.
 For that reason, it assumes your project follows two basic practices:
 1) keeping all your header (.h*) files in `include/`
 2) keeping all your source (.c*) files in `src/`